conradakunga/Blog/_posts/2025-05-07-dapper-part-16-consideration-when-passing-parameters.md

 });
 ```

-Next we start the app and make a request:
+Next, we start the app and make a request:

 ![CreateBureauRequest](../images/2025/05/CreateBureauRequest.png)